-Dedicated to making the law simple and more accessible to professionals and SMEs, Legal Tree lets you easily create and customize legal documents.
+Dedicated to making the law simple and more accessible to professionals and SMEs, Legal Tree lets you easily create and customize personal and business documents.

 Starting your own business?
 Make sure you’re covered legally.
-While legal documents can be intimidating, it’s essential to have them in place as you set the foundations for your business.
+While personal and business documents can be intimidating, it’s essential to have them in place as you set the foundations for your business.

 Don’t know where to start?
-Check out our list of the 5 essential legal documents that you should have handy for your business.
+Check out our list of the 5 essential personal and business documents that you should have handy for your business.

 Before you start your hiring process and fill-in positions for your company, make sure that you have an employment contract ready.
 A necessary document for every company, the employment contract should cover the rights and responsibilities of both the employee and employer to create a mutually rewarding employment relationship for both parties.
 Employment contracts usually outline pay, probation period, benefits, hours, and termination guidelines for both the employee and the company (employer).
 There are different types of employment contracts namely: (a) regular employment contract; (b) project-based employment contract; (c) probationary employment contract; and (d) fixed-term employment contract.
 Which contract you'll need depends on your situation.